ST. LOUIS TRANSPORTATION

 Lambert-St. Louis International Airport (STL) is an easy to navigate, mid-size airport with plenty of domestic and Canadian flights and lots of shops.
 Its geographic location near the nation’s middle, makes it an alternative to changing planes in Chicago for some flights.STL AIRPORT TERMINAL MAP

 Metrolink light rail runs from STL Airport to downtown St. Louis.
 Some airport hotels have shuttles.
 Their pick-up phones are located by Terminal exits MT 12 & 17.
 Taxis are at the Main Terminal lower level.
 A taxi ride from STL Airport to downtown costs $30-35, depending on commute hour.
 Car Rentals includes Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty.
 The most direct route to downtown is via airport exit signs to I-70 Freeway East; then it’s a 12 mile ride.

 Gateway Multimodal Transportation Center located at 430 South 15th Street hosts Amtrak trains.
-Operating 24/7, this transportation center has a food court and earns an intermodal status for hosting Greyhound, while being adjacent to a Metrolink station, a rental car center, and Taxi/Uber/Lyft station.
+Operating 24/7, this utilitarian transportation center has a food court hosting Greyhound buses, while being adjacent to a Metrolink station, a rental car center, and Taxi/Uber/Lyft station.
+Overall, you wish the city and state invested in a grander structure.
 Gateway hosts these daily Amtrak routes:

 Missouri: Chicago-Springfield-St Louis-Jefferson City-Kansas City